Periodisation: Myth and Reality

 Duration of Periods of Athletic Shape Development

 As previously stated, the time needed for certain athletes to obtain a state of athletic shape varies from one individual to another.
 From one perspective, it depends upon the functionality of individual characteristics of the athlete's body systems; and, from the other side, it depends on incoming training effects and other factors.
 It should be pointed out that the duration of acquisition of athletic shape depends on an athlete's age.
-Thus, at the age of 20 to 30 years this period is normally 2 to 8 months.
+Thus, at the age of 20 to 30 years, this period is normally 2 to 8 months.
 When an athlete becomes older (older than 30) period of athletic shape acquisition extends.
 The longer duration of acquisition of athletic shape happens because mechanisms of body systems' functioning change.
-This concerns not only CNS, but other systems as well (i.e. yielding of conditioned reflexes, chemical structure of the brain, etc.).
+This concerns not only CNS, but other systems as well (i.e. yielding of conditioned reflexes, the chemical structure of the brain, etc.).

-The duration of athletic shape development is increased with frequent alteration of training means, if a period of athletic shape acquisition starts after either active or passive rest.
+The duration of athletic shape development is increased with frequent alteration of training means if a period of athletic shape acquisition starts after either active or passive rest.
 In some cases, periods of athletic shape acquisition might be longer when athletes use high volume training loads.
 These periods increase too when there are interruptions between training lessons, and micro and mesocycles of training (i.e. athlete's bad health condition).
-The time duration of preliminary general training (without usage of competitive exercise) does not affect (influence) the duration of athletic shape acquisition.
+The time duration of preliminary general training (without the usage of competitive exercise) does not affect (influence) the duration of athletic shape acquisition.
 The same is correct in the case of simple and complex coordination exercises.

 Phases of Athletic Shape Development with Reference to Training Periods

-The basic natural requirement for the periodisation of training process is the phase character or athletic shape development.
+The basic natural requirement for the periodisation of the training process is the phase character or athletic shape development.
 Acquiring, stabilization and temporary loss of athletic shape is a result of strictly defined training effects.
-The character of these effects regularly changes depending on phase of athletic shape development.
+The character of these effects regularly changes depending on the phase of athletic shape development.
 There are three periods, which alternate in training:

 It seems reasonable to assume that these periods are actually consecutive stages of controlling and managing the development of athletic shape (Matveev L. P. 1997).
 Objective possibilities allow manipulating the phases of its development, appropriately shortening or lengthening them.
 Naturally, any coach or athlete cannot limitlessly lengthen or shorten these phases, because, in general, their durations are determined by internal regularities of organism's development and depend on a number of specific conditions (athlete's basic preparedness level; his individual abilities; specifics of sports; competition calendar etc.).
-The preparatory period, for example, cannot be shorter than it is necessary in given conditions for athletic shape acquirement.
+The preparatory period, for example, cannot be shorter than it is necessary for given conditions for athletic shape acquirement.
 The competitive period must not be longer than what is allowed by the possibility of maintaining athletic shape.
-The length of transition period depends, first of all, upon total volume of preceding loads and a time necessary for the body's full rehabilitation.
+The length of the transition period depends, first of all, upon the total volume of preceding loads and a time necessary for the body's full rehabilitation.

 The total duration of a big training cycle is often near to one-year period.
 It is widely accepted that this time (one year) in many cases is quite enough for the development of athletic shape.
 However, in a number of sports (mainly in power or speed-strength dominated sports) the athletic shape can be renewed in the annual as well as in the semi-annual cycles.
 Cycles, longer than annual, might be, in some cases, expedient, but needs more investigation.